 CMS identified as its one witness Mr. Lash, the Palmetto Operations Analyst.
-Petitioner identified four witnesses, consisting of herself, the other ADO physician practitioner appealing an effective date determination, and three ADO employees.
-Petitioner did not provide the written direct testimony of any of her proposed witnesses, although she did submit her letter stating that she signed her enrollment application in July 2009.
-As discussed above, I view this letter (and a similar letter from the other physician practitioner) as a proffer of testimony.
-However, since neither party requested the opportunity to cross-examine each other's named witnesses, I find no need or purpose to convene an in-person hearing.
+Petitioner identified four witnesses, consisting of himself, the other ADO physician practitioner appealing an effective date determination, and three ADO employees.
+Petitioner did not provide the written direct testimony of any of his proposed witnesses, although he did submit his letter stating that he signed his enrollment application in July 2009.
+As discussed above, I view this letter (and a similar letter from the other physician practitioner) as a proffer of testimony.5 However, since neither party requested the opportunity to cross-examine each other's named witnesses, I find no need or purpose to convene an in-person hearing.
 I therefore proceed to consider the merits of the case based on the written record before me.